odoomrp/odoomrp-wip/purchase_mrp_project_link/README.rst

 Purchase - MRP Project Link
 ===========================

-This module links purchases with a main project, when a product is defined as *Make to Order*
+When a product is defined as *Make to Order*, the purchase order is linked to the related project associated with the created manufacturing order.